fbpx

 Working Batching And Repurposing in My Content Strategy

-Creating content is sooo time consuming.
+Creating content is sooo time-consuming.
 It can take up so much of your time if you let it.
 But batching and repurposing have been such a major help in cutting down this time.

 Now, I’m definitely not the master of either of these concepts.
 I’ve mentioned this before, but I still struggle with sticking with my own batching schedule.
 But, I have found so many benefits when I actually do it.

 Each week I am pushing out a podcast, a blog post, a newsletter, and social media content on Instagram, Linkedin, and Pinterest. at the beginning of Q1 this year, I made some major changes.
 I planned out the blog and podcast topics for the entire quarter.
 Then I go in on a monthly basis and finalize.
-Now, 52 episodes and 52 blog posts a year is a ton of content.
+Now, 52 episodes and 52 blog posts a year are a ton of content.
 Then, add in daily social media posting.
 Whew.

 For my episodes, I began to repurpose different things for them.
 I created a condensed version of educational talks that I offer, I have expanded on blog posts, and I have also found ways to revisit old episode topics with a new spin.

-Then, on social media I attempted to post every day on Instagram.
-The content for February and March content was planned a full month head of time.
+Then, on social media, I attempted to post every day on Instagram.
+The content for February and March content was planned a full month ahead of time.
 I had a whole month of content scheduled and ready to go before the month even began. continuing this particular principle might not be a crucial part of my plan going forward.
 Batching drafted content has been helpful but not necessarily pushing out a static post every single day.
 This is because I wasn’t seeing the results I wanted to see.
 Possibly, this was because I wasn’t posting reels which Instagram is currently heavily pushing.

 With all of that being said, I will be taking batching more seriously this quarter I will begin batching reels and podcast episodes better.
 This is mainly to give myself and my team more flexibility.
 My podcast editor and my copywriter should also be able to feel some flexibility.